apollographql/rust-best-practices/book/chapter_02.md

 Potential aditions elements to add:

 * `-- -W clippy::pedantic`: lints which are rather strict or have occasional false positives.
-* `-- -W clippy::nursery`: Opyionally can be added to check for new lints that are still under development.
+* `-- -W clippy::nursery`: Optionally can be added to check for new lints that are still under development.
 * ❗ Add this to your Makefile, Justfile, xtask or CI Pipeline.

 > Example at ApolloGraphQL